RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/utils/newRequest.md

 ## Overview

-The `newRequest` utility is a pre-configured **Axios** instance designed to simplify HTTP requests to a backend API in an academic institution's automation system (e.g., IIT Guwahati).
+The `newRequest` utility is a pre-configured **Axios** instance designed to simplify HTTP requests to a backend API in our academic institution's automation system.
 It sets a base URL and enables credential inclusion for authenticated requests, providing a reusable client for API interactions across the application.
-This utility is likely used in components like `Navbar`, `AssignmentDetail`, or `CourseRegistration` to communicate with the backend.
+This utility is likely used in components like `Navbar` or `CourseRegistration` to communicate with the backend.

 ## Dependencies